-Target Audience:Permitted explosives hazardous waste treatment units personnel:Length of Training:Initial - 24 hours (On-line Training Module or sufficient training/experience to objectively demonstrate competency in the topics listed below.)
-Refresher - 8 hours.
+Target Audience: Permitted explosives hazardous waste treatment unit's personnel: Length of Training : Initial - 24 hours (On-line Training Module or sufficient training/experience to objectively demonstrate competency in the topics listed below.)
+Refresher - 8 hours or sufficient training/experience to objectively demonstrate competency.
 Frequency of Training: The Initial Training will be provided within six months of the employees hire date.
 The Refresher will be provided annually thereafter.

-- Federal, State, Local, Army, and Navy hazardous waste regulations, policies, practices, and instructions. - b.
+- a.
+Federal, State, Local, Army, and Navy hazardous waste regulations, policies, practices, and instructions. - b.
 Properties of hazardous materials and hazardous wastes. - c.
 Safe handling and storage procedures for hazardous wastes. - d.
 Packaging, labeling, and on-site movement of hazardous wastes. - e.
 Names of personnel and alternates responsible for site safety and health. - f.
 Use of personal protective equipment. - g.
 Work practices by which the employee can minimize risks from hazards. - h.
 Safe use of engineering controls and equipment on the site, including materials handling and personal protective equipment. - i.
-Medical surveillance requirements, including recognition of symptoms and signs which might indicate overexposure to hazards. - j.
+Medical surveillance requirements, including recognition of symptoms and signs which might indicate overexposure to hazards.

+- j.
 Contents of the site safety and health plan. - k.
 Spill and emergency procedures, emergency equipment, and emergency systems. - 1.
-Waste Military Munitions Training - m.
+Waste Military Munitions Awareness Training - m.
 During the Annual Refresher, training shall include the topics covered in (a) through (l), listed above, and updates of requirements local, state, and federal.